VeriLLM: A Lightweight Framework for Publicly Verifiable Decentralized Inference: Protocol Design

 \subsection{Inference Scheme}

-In the inference scheme, we run online, autoregressive generation over a decentralized, pipelined fabric of homogeneous node groups.
-Each group hosts an identical copy of a contiguous Transformer layer block (including weights, layer‑norm statistics, and kernel configurations).
-For each task, the Scheduler selects eligible groups and, using a verifiable random function (VRF), assigns one Inferencer per group to execute the live forward pass; verifier roles are drawn by the same VRF but remain inactive during this phase.
-Throughout generation, the Scheduler relays and logs hidden states across segment boundaries and attaches tamper‑evident commitments and signatures, producing an auditable trace for the subsequent verification phase.
+The inference process executes online, autoregressive generation over a decentralized, pipelined fabric of homogeneous node groups.
+Each group hosts an identical copy of a contiguous Transformer block, including weights, normalization statistics, and kernel configurations~\cite{shoeybi2019megatron,rajbhandari2022deep}.
+For each incoming task, the Scheduler selects eligible groups and, through a verifiable random function (VRF)~\cite{micali1999verifiable}, assigns one \emph{Inferencer} per group to execute the live forward pass.
+Verifier roles are simultaneously drawn from the same VRF distribution but remain inactive during this phase.
+Throughout generation, the Scheduler relays and logs hidden states across segment boundaries, appending cryptographic commitments and signatures to construct an auditable trace that serves as the foundation for subsequent verification~\cite{zhang2020delphi,chen2024zkml}.